Patrick Eugene Prendergast: Execution

 Prendergast was hanged on July 13, 1894.
 At 10 AM that morning, James H. Gilbert (sheriff of Cook County) came to the room where Prendergast had been held under guard since the previous night and read him the warrant for his execution.
 He was visited one last time by his brother John at 11 a.m., by which time hope for a last-minute reprieve from Governor Altgeld had dissipated.
 He was visited by a doctor at 11:30 and spent a brief time with a priest, declaring that there had been no malice in the killing of Mayor Harrison.
 Five minutes before his scheduled 11:45 execution, Stephen S. Gregory (one of Prendergast's attorneys) arrived and was allowed to shake his client's hand one last time and exchange a few words with him.

 A gallows had been constructed in the north corridor of the jail and seats placed between the row of cells along the north side and the high building wall of the Criminal Courts Building.
 Precaution was taken so that the apparatus would not malfunction, with the gallows being tested and inspected.
-Only six months prior, an incident had occurred in Chicago where an execution was botched in a macabre manner that distressed some witnesses to the point of vomiting and fainting: the execution of murderer George H. Palmer had failed when the rope broke on the first attempt, and Palmer had to be again hung in order to carry out the execution.
+Only six months prior, an incident had occurred in Chicago where an execution was botched in a macabre manner that distressed some witnesses to the point of vomiting and fainting: the execution of murderer George H. Palmer had failed when the rope broke on the first attempt, and Palmer had to be hanged a second time to complete the execution.

 About 500 ticketed witnesses assembled to watch the execution, which included the members of the jury which convicted Prendergast.
 Prisoners whose cells faced the corridor where the gallows were erected were removed from their cells at 11:00 AM and brought to a location where the execution would not be visible to them.
 At 11:11, attendees were instructed to extinguish any cigars.
 At 11:43, the Cook County sheriff gave an order for Prendergast to be escorted to the gallows.
 He was then escorted by a number of deputy sheriffs and corrections officers.
 Also escorting Prendergast was Father Berry of the Cathedral of the Holy Name, who was on hand to administer the last rites of the Catholic Church.
 A minute later, Prendergast arrived in the area where the gallows had been constructed.

 When he got to the top of the platform, Prendergast briefly raised his hands, recognizing the crowd that gathered to view his execution.
 Prendergast walked to the edge of the trap without assistance, where his hands were fastened.
 Although having previously planned to make a last statement to the crowd, he had been dissuaded by Father Berry, to whom he quietly delivered his last words, "I had no malice against anyone."